Justme488/Decal-Converter/README.md

 ## Decal-Converter<br />
-### A utility to convert decal images to remove backgrounds, gif, fill all visible color with black, White background, colorize, and compress for Raven's Decals.<br />
+### A utility to convert decal images that the background was removed with remove.bg, convert to gif, fill all visible color with black, White background, colorize, compress, and tablet images for Raven's Decals.<br />
-### This uses Zenity, Imagemagick, Potrace, and Pngquant (Tested on Linux Mint 22 cinnamon)<br /><br />
+### This uses Zenity, Imagemagick, and Pngquant (Tested on Linux Mint 22.1 cinnamon)<br /><br />

 ### I made a script to build the .deb file from github<br />Copy and paste the following code into your terminal:<br />